2000.10.27

 of the construction of this marine floating base.
 Through it, the U.S. Marine

-Corps would have a complex base that brings land, sea and sky together as one
+Corps would have a complex base that brings land, sea and sky together as

 body.